jimtang2/lab9.studio/README.md

-This is the source code for the frontend of [lab9.studio](https://lab9.studio), a website for playing with different tools.
+This is the source code for the frontend of [lab9.studio](https://lab9.studio), a staging website of different dev concepts.

+## Current list of features:

+- Slick dashboard
+- Responsive UI
+- Use of server and client components
+- Persistent states

 ## Getting Started